 These models were of the type described by Stiglitz, accurate, but with the assumption that the entire market had perfect information about, and access to, the superior Hebel product.

-On it’s own, such a model would be regarded as poor predictor of a new product.
-However understanding that the models were produced with the assumption of perfect information meant that an valuable insight about consumer information could be made.
+On its own, such a model would be regarded as poor predictor of a new product.
+However, understanding that the models were produced with the assumption of perfect information meant that valuable insight about consumer information could be made.

 If actual demand was 1% percent but true demand (with perfect information) was 67% percent, the discrepancy could be explained as an information gap.